Community Supports

 3. Provider Directory (Anyone can make a referral)

-- Use the below provider directory to find an ECM provider for members:
+- Use the below provider directory to find an Enhanced Care Management (ECM) provider for members:

 To learn more about CS and its in-depth workflow, Go to the CalAIM Resources for Providers webpage.